ciubotarum/learning-path/databases/learndatabase.md

 FROM employees;
 ```

-14. Return the number of employees for each coffeeshop
+14. Return the number of employees for each coffeeshop (any column in the
+SELECT statement that is not an aggregate function must be in GROUP BY)
 ```sh
 SELECT coffeeshop_id, COUNT(employee_id)
 FROM employees
 GROUP BY coffeeshop_id;
 ```
 15. To select the distinct values
 ```sh
 SELECT DISTINCT year_hired
 FROM employees;
 ```
 16. View is a virtual table (when accessed it automatically updates in the underlying data)
 ```sh
 CREATE VIEW employee_hire_years AS
 SELECT id, name, year_hired
 FROM employees;
 ```
-17. Limit the number of results (show only 2 rows of data)
+17. Limit the number of results (show only 2 rows of data) not for oracle
 <!-- PostgreSQL -->
 ```sh
 SELECT id, name